Get Out of a Jam: How to Avoid Traffic During Construction

 #2: Trade four wheels for two

-Depending on the length of your route, you could avoid traffic altogether by hopping on a bicycle or opting for the two-feet-and-a-heartbeat approach (i.e. walking).
-Not only will this free you from sitting in your car for an extended time, it is also a good way to get in a bit of physical activity.
+For part of the year, depending on the length of your route, you could avoid traffic altogether by hopping on a bicycle or opting for the two-feet-and-a-heartbeat approach (i.e. walking).
+By doing this in the warm months, not only will this free you from sitting in your car for an extended time, it is also a good way to get in a bit of physical activity.

 #3: Go public

 Do you live in an area with accessible and convenient public transit?
-While public buses, trains, or trams may not keep you out of traffic, they do keep your hands off the wheel so you can spend more time catching up on work, diving into a book, or just playing on your phone.
+While public buses, trains, or subway (or metros) may not keep you out of traffic completely, they do keep your hands off the wheel so you can spend more time catching up on work, diving into a book, or just playing on your phone.
 As a bonus, you do a bit of good for the environment by eliminating one car from the highway.
 In a similar vein…

 #4: Jump into the pool